Escambia County Sheriff holds a press conference about violence in the community

-Escambia County, Fla (WKRG)- Escambia County Sheriff David Morgan held a press conference Tuesday to speak about the recent shootings and crimes within the county.
+ESCAMBIA COUNTY, Fla.
+(WKRG) — Escambia County Sheriff David Morgan held a press conference today to speak about the recent shootings and crimes within the county.
 Morgan says a lot of the people committing these crimes are teenagers and they are not getting a lot of help from the community.

 “Most the individuals who are committing these crimes are between the ages of 15 and 19,” Morgan said.
 “So we have a new dynamic.”